kjgarza/kjgarza.github.io/portfolio/case-a.md

 - template: content-feature
   block: hero-1
   slug: intro
-  heading: Re-framing DataCite's Harvesting Services through a Design Sprint
+  heading: Redesigning DataCite's Harvesting Services Through a Design Sprint
 - template: content-feature
   block: one-column-1
   slug: intro
   content: |
-    For this project, I worked as a senior Product Designer with experience in UX research methodologies, including design sprints.
-The goal of the project was to re-frame DataCite's harvesting services to better meet the needs of users.
+    In my capacity as a Senior Product Designer specialising in UX research, I led the task of re-imagining DataCite's harvesting services using a design sprint methodology.
+This approach was chosen due to its effectiveness in stimulating creativity, collaboration, and fast problem-solving.
 - template: content-feature
   block: feature-1
   media_alignment: Right
   slug: preparation
   headline: Preparation
   content: |
-    In preparation for the design sprint, I ran a focus group with potential users whose goal was to explore preferred ways of accessing harvesting services.

-    After the Focus Group, I prepared a design sprint for the service.
-I chose a design sprint as the re-framing of the service was large enough to require a complete rethinking of the service from different perspectives.

-    For the Design Sprint agenda, I  chose to swap the order of the Map and long-term goal activities to help the team to picture the long before drawing the Map.
-I also ran the full Design Sprint remotely, as this was done during the pandemic.
+    The project initiated with the formation of a focus group consisting of potential users of the harvesting services.
+The objective was to explore their perspectives and preferences, which served as crucial input for the design process.
+As part of this preparatory phase, a design sprint was planned, tailored to address the complexity of re-framing the service.
+The order of the activities was intentionally altered to foster a long-term vision, with the mapping activity conducted afterwards.
+This remote design sprint was also a response to the logistical restrictions imposed by the pandemic.
 - template: content-feature
   block: feature-1
   media_alignment: Left
   slug: day-1
   headline: Day 1 - Defining the challenge
   content: |
-    The interviews involved members of staff (n=7) that provided expert information in strategy and member support and the development team who gave feedback about the current state of harvesting services.

-    I defined a questionnaire I used during the interviews, and all the participants took How-Might-We notes.
-And I led the participants through the "Long-Term goal" and sprint questions activities.
-As well as introduce them to dot voting.
+    The first day of the sprint was dedicated to defining the challenge through interviews with seven internal stakeholders, each providing their unique viewpoints on the current harvesting services.
+The interviews were conducted using a bespoke questionnaire, and participants were guided to take 'How-Might-We' notes, fostering a problem-solving mindset.
   media:
     image: "/uploads/2022/02/19/hmw-harvester Medium.png"
     alt_text: Day 1 - Defining the challenge